 How do I register as a buyer?

 All Buyers must have a permanent NLVA “Buyer’s Number” to participate in the video sale.
 (Buyer numbers issued prior to 2004 will not work with these auctions.)
-To get your new NLVA “Buyer’s Number,” call Billings Livestock at 1-866-616-5035 prior to sale day.
+To get your new NLVA “Buyer’s Number,” call Northern Livestock Video at 1-866-616-5035 prior to sale day.
 You will be required to provide us your banking information and credit information which will be confirmed through your bank before a Buyer’s Number is issued.
 Your NLVA Buyer’s Number will be a “permanent” number for you to keep and use at upcoming NLVA sales.
-Buyer’s Numbers may be used to bid on sale day either a) at primary physical location–usually Billings Livestock; or b) by telephone.
-To bid online you need to register with CattleUSA.com.
-Click here to download Instructions.
+Buyer’s Numbers may be used to bid on sale day either a) at primary physical location–Billings Livestock; or b) by telephone.
+To bid online you need to pre-register online at www.northernlivestockvideo.com.
 See below for more information.

 How do I watch the sale on satellite?